maerzlc/maerzlc.github.io/index.md

 ## In short

-📍 Aachen, Germany (but open to move)
+📍 Zürich, Switzerland
-☁️ Cloud infrastructure (public, private and hybrid)
+☁️  Cloud and systems infrastructure
-🏡 Works remotely
+🏡 Hybrid remote

 ## About

 I am a cloud architect and have a background in infrastructure and networking.
 My focus lies on creating stable and secure services, automating infrastructure services and monitoring.

-I live in Germany at the moment, but would be happy to relocate: I have the right to work in all EU countries and Indonesia.
+I live and work primarily in Switzerland.

 ### Specialized in

-Cloud and network infrastructure, automation, Infrastructure as Code, DNS (and its obscurities), version control, security best practices.
+Cloud and systems infrastructure, automation, Infrastructure as Code, DNS (and its obscurities), version control, security best practices.

 ### My motivation

-Pushing into architecture roles, building platforms instead of desert islands.
+Gaining even more experience in architecture, building platforms instead of islands.
-Cloud engineering and solution architecture.
+I have a very wide and deep scope of projects or products.

 ## Experience

+`Feb 2023 - today`
+__Systems Architect__, emineo AG

+- Designing and building a custom software project for a government institution
+- Technology in use: Java, Linux, k8s, ArgoCD, Gitlab CI...
+- Strong customer contact role, wide scope view of the project across all tenants
+- Architectural and process overview, consultating and forecasting functions

-`Oct 2021 - current`
+`Oct 2021 - Jan 2023`
 __Networks & Infrastructure Architect__, German Edge Cloud

 - Leading employees in delivery of edge computing appliances